 When things are okay for you and you’re in a good space, what’s life like for you and for your children?
 Are they safer during these times?
 What makes you think that?

-When you have been able to better manage your AOD use, what are the positive impacts you see for your children?
+When you have been able to better manage your alcohol and other drugs use, what are the positive impacts you see for your children?

-You have told me that you are more likely to use AOD when (example) is happening.
+You have told me that you are more likely to use alcohol and other drugs when (example) is happening.
 Have there been times when those things have been happening and you could have (gotten smashed) but you didn’t?
 What was that like?
 How did you do that?

 Strengths and resources

-Who or what has ever helped you reduce, stop or better manage your AOD use?
+Who or what has ever helped you reduce, stop or better manage your alcohol and other drugs use?